 The determination of the cutblock area to be surveyed is an important component in obtaining the correct waste volume per hectare, cutblock volume and waste billing.
-The waste survey planner must develop waste survey plans and conduct area calculations to determine accurate areas for waste reporting.
+The waste survey planner must develop waste cutblock waste survey plan maps and conduct area calculations to determine accurate areas for waste reporting.

-A cutblock can contain areas of reserved timber, non- productive areas (roads), merchantable timber areas (standing timber), and areas outside of the appraised cutblock boundaries (i.e. external landings) that contain waste from the cutblock to be sampled.
+A cutblock can contain areas of reserved timber, non-productive areas (roads), merchantable timber areas (standing timber), and areas outside of the appraised cutblock boundaries (i.e. external landings) that contain waste from the cutblock to be sampled.